unhealthy wound healing

 Heat, redness, and swelling are often the first signs that something is wrong with a wound.
 These symptoms usually indicate that the body is responding to an infection.
 The area around the wound may feel warm to the touch, appear red, and feel swollen.
 This response is due to increased blood flow and the activity of immune cells fighting off pathogens in your body.

-If these signs are not addressed promptly, the infection can spread, leading to more severe health issues.
+If these signs of wound infection are not addressed promptly, the infection can spread, leading to more severe health issues.
 This can complicate the healing process and extend recovery time.
 For healthcare professionals, it is vital to monitor these symptoms closely and initiate appropriate treatment measures as soon as possible.

 2. Pain